AlexandreDecan/sismic/docs/format.rst

         assert isinstance(statechart, model.Statechart)

 The parser performs an automatic validation against the YAML schema of the next subsection.
-It also does several other checks using :py:class:`~sismic.model.Statechart.validate` method.
+It also does several other checks using its :py:class:`~sismic.model.Statechart.validate` method.

 YAML validation schema
 **********************